R. Sakkarapani: Elections

 Sakkarapani contested his first election in 1996 from the Oddanchatram constituency.
 He defeated K. Sellamuthu of ADMK by 36823.
 He contested his second election from the same constituency in 2001, irrespective of ADMK sweeping the state, Sakkarapani won the Constituency by 1369 votes.
 In 2006 again contested from the same Oddanchatram constituency and he won by a margin of 19903.
-He was selected as Tamil Nadu govt. whip and also for the ruling party DMK.
+He was selected as Tamil Nadu government whip and also for the ruling party DMK.
 In 2011, Sakkarapani won against huge anti-incumbency by 14933.
 In the 2016 election, Sakkarapani defeated the ADMK candidate Kittusamy by a margin of 65727.
 His winning margin is second highest in the state behind DMK supremo Karunanidhi.